dehenne/git-ai-commit/README.md

    ```bash
    git-ai-commit --set-chatgpt-key YOUR_API_KEY
    ```
-   This stores the API key in a `.env` file within the current directory.
+   This stores the API key in a `.env` file within the home directory of the current user.

 2. Verify the setup by running:
    ```bash